autocontracts/lightstreams/white-paper.md

 <b>Lightstream Peer to Peer Distribution</b> - Sale of digital content directly to consumers
 </p>

+The current state of digital publishing is that of an oligopoly market structure where a few internet firms have a large majority of maket share.
+As such, they are able to tightly control the distribution channel, resulting in significant fees charged to content creators whilst providing a substandard service.

-By using a peer to peer distribution model, will allow Lightstreams to leapfrog industry incumbents by:
+By using a peer to peer distribution model, Lightstreams will be able to leapfrog incumbents by:
-- Decreasing the publishing costs of digital works.
+- Decreasing the publishing costs of digital content.
-- Increasing revenue streams for creators, artists and authors of digital content.
+- Increasing revenue streams for content creators, artists and authors of digital content.
-- Allowing creators, artists and authors to own and control the distribution channel in order to best serve their audiences.
+- Allowing content creators, artists and authors to control their own distribution channel in order to best serve their audiences.

-The initial focus of the Lightstreams network and the scope of this paper will be the development of a distribution channel for the sale of digital books, with the particular focus on the academic and technical books market.
-By selecting this niche market group, we believe this will give the greatest opportunity to maximise early market traction through targetting the most likely of early adopters, that being the consumer groups of IT and technical professionals.
+The initial focus of the Lightstreams network and the scope of this paper is to the development of a distribution channel for the sale of digital books.
+With the particular focus on the academic and technical books market.
+By selecting this niche market group, we believe this will give the greatest opportunity to maximise market traction through targetting the most likely early adopters, that being the consumer groups of IT and technical professionals.

 Once traction has been established in this niche market, horizontal expansion into other book categories will occur, afterwhich Lightstreams will expand to other forms of digital distribution such as music and video streaming.

 The Lightstreams network will be capable of music and video streaming via its IPFS protocol layer, which is a proven peer to peer file distribution technology for multiple file types.